 The best place to watch the sunset in Dublin Ireland?

 I love helping people explore some of the most beautiful spots in Dublin.
-When visiting Ireland’s capital city, people typically learn about the book of Kells at Trinity College, Shop till they drop on Grafton Street and pull their very own pint at the Guinness Storehouse.
+When visiting Ireland’s capital city, most Dublin itineraries involve a visit to the book of Kells at Trinity College, Shop till they drop on Grafton Street and pull their very own pint at the Guinness Storehouse.

 There is no denying, with sunny weather, Ireland is easily one of the most breathtaking countries in the world.
 The green scenery, stunning beaches and peaceful mountains (ok, ok … hills) really come to life when the sun shines.
 One of my favourite things to do is catch the sunset in Dublin Ireland.
 And that is why I have decided to put together this guide to help my readers find the best place to watch sunset in Dublin.
 The guide will feature top sunset locations, how to get there and a little bit of information about each place.